gmotyl/opaque-ts/README.md

-# opaque-ts
+# Step 1

+TODO:

+- Define Kilometer type in Metric.ts
-Opaque type in TS exercise
+- Define Mile type in Imperial.ts

 This repository contains code kata in TypeScript.
-Switch to branch kata/step1 and follow instructions in README.md.
+Solution compare your solution with solution/step1 and follow instructions in README.md